 Click here to learn more about our work with the Oregon Vesper Sparrow.

-In 2020, we expanded the project with the deployment of archival GPS tags to track migration and overwinter locations of Oregon Vesper Sparrows that breed in the Rogue Basin.
-We successfully captured 10 males at our Howard Prairie study site and placed GPS backpacks on them using a leg-loop harness.
+In recent years, we have expanded the project with the deployment of archival GPS tags to track migration and overwinter locations of Oregon Vesper Sparrows that breed in the Rogue Basin.
+We successfully captured 10 males at our Howard Prairie study site in 2020 and placed GPS backpacks on them using a leg-loop harness.
 Because the GPS tags are very small, and the batteries are not powerful enough to transmit data, tagged birds need to be recaptured the following year to retrieve the stored data.

 In 2021, we located and recaptured four of these GPS backpack-wearing males!
 Three of them had fully functioning tags with fall migration and/or wintering locations recorded, and we look forward to sharing these exciting new results soon.
-In 2022, we expanded this aspect of the study and tagged 15 more birds at our Rogue Basin study site, as well as worked with partners in the Willamette Valley to tag 10 more birds there.
+In 2022, we tagged 15 more birds at our Rogue Basin study site, as well as worked with partners in the Willamette Valley to tag 10 more birds there.
+In 2023, we recaptured 5 of these birds and are excited to analyze the novel location data on these tags!
 This subspecies has never been tracked year-round before, and our work will uncover critical information about the migratory routes and overwintering areas used by this imperiled subspecies.
 This will help answer a question essential for future conservation efforts – what challenges might these birds be facing during migration and winter?
 Do birds breeding in the Rogue Basin and Willamette Valley use the same migration routes and winter locations?
 If not, how might these conservation challenges differ for disparate breeding populations?

 To read more about this effort and see photos, check out the Klamath Call Note blog at How to Track an Oregon Vesper Sparrow.
 Our GPS research was made possible with funding from the Carpenter Foundation, Oregon Wildlife Foundation, and Oregon Conservation and Recreation Fund.